Livestock News

 The larvae mature in five to seven days, dropping to the ground to pupate into adult flies.
 Female flies live two to three weeks but mate only once in their lifetime.
 In endemic areas, animals must be inspected every few days to detect early infestations.

 Treating livestock infested with screwworms was an unpleasant and labor-intensive task.
 Ranchers had to frequently inspect animals for infested wounds, which required immediate treatment and confinement.
 Early treatments ranged from pine tar oil to foul-smelling insecticidal smears.
-Despite these efforts, screwworms caused the deaths of 180,000 livestock in less than half of Texas counties in 1935.
-Native to the Southwest, screwworms spread to the Southeast in 1933 when infested livestock were unknowingly transported to the region.
+Despite these types of efforts, screwworms were pervasive — in one instance, they caused the deaths of 180,000 livestock in less than half of Texas counties in 1935.

 “In 1978 alone, Texas reported 90,000 cases of screwworm infestations,” he explained.
 “Arizona had fewer cases, but the impact was still significant.”
 Ranchers and veterinarians faced an uphill battle, often losing livestock despite their best efforts to control the infestations.